dwyl/imgup/README.md

 All of this is needed to correctly upload the images to our `S3` bucket.

-### 4.1 Adding multipart form data for images to be uploaded to the bucket
+### 4.1 Add multipart form data for images to be uploaded to the bucket

 You might have noticed the previous function is using a module called `SimpleS3Upload`